• Skip to primary navigation

 Mirepoix Powder

+This is a recipe for making a powdered “mirepoix” mix from your dehydrated goods pantry.
 A “mirepoix” is a French cooking term for a combination of onion, carrot and celery.
-The combination is used as an aromatic base to many dishes.
+The combination is used as an aromatic base for many dishes.

 This mirepoix powder lets you add the flavour of that combination in an instant, using vegetables that you have preserved with your home dehydrator at the peak of their taste and freshness in season.